sgnn7/cortex/cortex.1.md

 ### update-interval=10
     Amount of minutes between automatic updates/refreshes.

+### minimal=0
+    Whether to start cortex in minimal mode.
+Same as pressing 'm'.

+### hideold=0
+    Whether to hide already displayed or seen links when starting cortex.
+    Same as pressing 'x'.

 ## COLOR CONFIGURATION
 You can also change the colors used in the configuration, the colors available are: black, red, green, yellow, blue, magenta, cyan, white, default